On UMAP's true loss function: Background: UMAP

 The key idea of UMAP~\cite{mcinnes2018umap} is to compute pairwise similarities in high-dimensional space which inform the optimization of the low-dimensional embedding.
 Let $x_1, ..., x_n \in \mathbb{R}^D$ be high-dimensional, mutually distinct data points for which low-dimensional embeddings $e_1, ..., e_n \in \mathbb{R}^d$ shall be found, where $d\ll D$, often $d=2$ or $3$.
 First, UMAP computes high-dimensional similarities between the data points.
 To do so, the $k$ nearest neighbor ($k$NN) graph is computed, so that $i_1, ..., i_k$ denote the indices of $x_i$'s $k$ nearest neighbors in increasing order of distance to $x_i$.
 Then, using its uniformity assumption, UMAP fits a local notion of similarity for each data point $i$ by selecting a scale $\sigma_i$ such that the total similarity of each point to its $k$ nearest neighbors is normalized, i.e. find $\sigma_i$ such that

 This defines the directed high-dimensional similarities

 Finally, these are symmetrized to obtain undirected high-dimensional similarities or input similarities between items $i$ and $j$

 While each node has exactly $k$ non-zero directed similarities $\mu_{i\to j}$ to other nodes which sum to $\log_2(k)$, this does not hold exactly after symmetrization.
-Nevertheless, typically the $\mu_{ij}$ are highly sparse, each node has positive similarity to on average $k$ other nodes and the degree of each node \mbox{$d_i = \sum_{j=1}^n \mu_{ij}$} is approximately constant and close to $\log_2(k)$ on real datasets, see Figures~\ref{fig:degree_hist} and~\ref{fig:degree_hist_kNN}.
-For convenience of notation, we set $\mu_{ii} = 0$ and define $\mu(E) =\frac{1}{2} \sum_{i=1}^n d_i$.
+Nevertheless, typically the $\mu_{ij}$ are highly sparse, each node has positive similarity to on about $k$ other nodes and the degree of each node \mbox{$d_i = \sum_{j=1}^n \mu_{ij}$} is approximately constant and close to $\log_2(k)$, see Figures~\ref{fig:degree_hist} and~\ref{fig:degree_hist_kNN}.
+For convenience of notation, we set $\mu_{ii} = 0$ and define the total similarity as $\mu_\text{tot} =\frac{1}{2} \sum_{i=1}^n d_i$.

 Distance in embedding space is transformed to low-dimensional similarity by a smooth approximation to the high-dimensional similarity function, $\phi(d; a,b) = (1+ad^{2b})^{-1}$, using the same slack and scale for all points.
 The shape defining parameters $a, b$ are essentially hyperparameters of UMAP.
 We will overload notation and write